-- (a) Accident and incident investigations are conducted by the CAAV to determine the facts, conditions, and circumstances relating to an accident or incident and the probable cause(s) thereof. - (b) These results are then used to ascertain measures that would best tend to prevent similar accidents or incidents in the future. - (c) The investigation includes the field investigation (on-scene at the accident, testing, teardown, etc.), report preparation, and, where ordered, a public hearing. - (d) The investigation results in CAAV conclusions issued in the form of a report or "brief" of the incident or accident. - (e) Accident/incident investigations are fact-finding proceedings with no formal issues and no adverse parties. - (f) These investigations are not conducted for the purpose of determining the rights or liabilities of any person.
+- (a) Accident and incident investigations are conducted by the CAAV to determine the facts, conditions, and circumstances relating to an accident or incident and the probable cause(s) thereof. - (b) These results are then used to ascertain measures that would best tend to prevent similar accidents or incidents in the future. - (c) The investigation includes the field investigation (on-scene at the accident, testing, teardown, etc.), report preparation, and, where ordered, a public hearing. - (d) The investigation results in CAAV conclusions issued in the form of a report or "brief" of the incident or accident. - (e) Accident/incident investigations are fact-finding proceedings with no formal issues and no adverse parties. - (f) 10 These investigations are not conducted for the purpose of determining the rights or liabilities of any person and not impeded by administrative or judicial investigation or proceedings.